MicrosoftDocs/cpp-docs/docs/mfc/mfc-library-versions.md

 If you are dynamically linking to the shared DLL version of MFC, whether it is from an application or from an MFC extension DLL, you must include the matching MFC*version*.DLL or MFC*version*U.DLL when you deploy your product.

-For a list of Visual C++ DLLs that can be distributed with your applications, see [Distributable Code for Microsoft Visual Studio 2017 and Microsoft Visual Studio 2017 SDK (Includes Utilities and BuildServer Files)](http://go.microsoft.com/fwlink/p/?LinkId=823098).
+For a list of Visual C++ DLLs that can be distributed with your applications, see [Distributable Code for Microsoft Visual Studio 2017 and Microsoft Visual Studio 2017 SDK (Includes Utilities and BuildServer Files)](/visualstudio/productinfo/2017-redistribution-vs) or [Distributable Code for Visual Studio 2019](/visualstudio/releases/2019/redistribution).

 For more information on MBCS and Unicode support in MFC, see [Unicode and Multibyte Character Set (MBCS) Support](../atl-mfc-shared/unicode-and-multibyte-character-set-mbcs-support.md).